kah-ve/codesignal/Arcade/README.md

-Problems from Arcade Section of CodeSignal
+Problems from Arcade Section of CodeSignal1